kachkaev/php-r/README.md

 }
 ```

 R-related errors and the exception thrown are not critical; the same instance of R process can be still used after they occur.
 If last input contains multiple commands, and several of them cause errors, ```RErrorsException``` will have the complete list.
-In any case all command passed to ```write()``` will be attempted by R interpreter.
+In any case all commands passed to ```write()``` will be attempted by R interpreter.

 ```php
 $allErrors = $rErrorsException->getErrors();